What I Will Teach You

 What good will it do you to learn a song (or ten?) when you’re still mystified about how to use your voice?

 Your voice is an incredible instrument, and it has an unbelievable intelligence all its own.
-Developing a great vocal technique is really a matter of getting out of the way and letting your real, natural voice emerge…uninhibited.
+Developing a great vocal technique is really a matter of getting out of the way and letting you emerge uninhibited.

-Your training with me will be will be focused specifically on your goals as a singer.
+Your training with me will be will focus specifically on your goals as a singer.
 I teach working professionals as well as beginners, so wherever you are on your journey as a singer, I will give you the tools to get you where you want to go.

 Who Taught Me How to Sing?